What is it?

 - are a young carer

-Signs of child sexual exploitation include the child or young person:
+Signs of child sexual exploitation may include somebody:

 - going missing for periods of time or regularly returning home late

 - skipping school or being disruptive in class

 - showing signs of a sexually transmitted infection (STI)